japleitez/peecko-api-doc/README.md

 For now, valid license must:
 - has 20 chars
 - start with '1111'
-- not be in the list of expired license (see De-Activate Membership)
+- not be in the list of deactivated licenses
 ```
 [PUT] /api/membership/activate
 ```